HosnainRafi/healthcare-website/README.md

 * About the Projects
-    *This is a healthcare website
+    * This is a healthcare website.
     * We can find the Doctor information on this site
     * You can also find the hospital information and about their services
     * This website also tells us their location contact information